Cranberry fruit rot

 Cranberry fruit rot (CFR) is a disease complex of multiple fungal agents affecting the American cranberry (Vaccinium macrocarpon).
-Cranberry fruit rot can be categorized into field rot (rot occurring while growing and before harvest) and storage rot (occurring any time after harvest).
-The importance of field rot and fruit rot depends on how the cranberries will be processed after harvest.
-If cranberries are immediately processed after harvest, growers focus on preventing field rot while with fresh market cranberries, growers seek to prevent storage rot.
-There are 10-15 fungal pathogens known to cause cranberry fruit rot diseases, some active in only field rot, storage rot, or both.
+Cranberry fruit rot can be categorized into field rot (occurring while growing and before harvest) and storage rot (occurring any time after harvest).
+The importance of field and fruit rot depends on how the cranberries will be processed after harvest.
+If cranberries are immediately processed after harvest, growers focus on preventing field rot, while growers seek to prevent storage rot with fresh market cranberries.
+There are 10–15 fungal pathogens known to cause cranberry fruit rot diseases, some active in only field rot, storage rot, or both.
 The majority of these fungal pathogens are ascomycetes, with the rest being deuteromycetes.
-There is no known bacterial pathogen that plays a role in CFR or any major disease on cranberry, potentially due to the low pH conditions on the cranberry fruit.
+No known bacterial pathogen plays a role in CFR or any major disease of cranberries, potentially due to the low pH conditions of the cranberry fruit.

 Host and symptoms

 In cranberries, the fruit rot pathogens can infect before or after harvest.
-The symptoms of a rot are related to a general softening and deterioration of the cranberry, which occur both in the field and in storage.
-Each specific rot disease that make up the CFR disease complex are caused by specific pathogens (Table 1).
-An example is the field rot cotton ball caused by Monilinia oxycocci, common in Wisconsin, while bitter rot caused by Glomerella cingulate occurs generally in Massachusetts.
-However, these pathogens have been shown to not be entirely specific to their areas.
-These symptoms can often resemble other forms of fruit deterioration such as sunscald, hail damage, and temporal physiological breakdown.
+The symptoms of rot are related to a general softening and deterioration of the cranberry, which occur both in the field and storage.
+Each specific rot disease that makes up the CFR disease complex is caused by specific pathogens (Table 1).
+An example is the field rot cotton ball caused by Monilinia oxycocci, common in Wisconsin, while bitter rot caused by Glomerella cingulate generally occurs in Massachusetts.
+However, these pathogens have been shown not to be entirely specific to their areas.
+These symptoms often resemble other forms of fruit deterioration, such as sunscald, hail damage, and temporal physiological breakdown.

 Disease cycles

 Due to the complexity and number of fungal pathogens involved in CFR, the specific disease cycles have yet to be fully studied.
 Researchers believe almost every fruit rot pathogen completes a disease cycle every 1–3 years.
-Researchers however have hypothesized 3 potential disease cycles taken by the pathogens.
+Researchers, however, have hypothesized 3 potential disease cycles taken by the pathogens.
 These 3 disease cycles rely heavily on leaves or stems, either debris or living, mainly because all berries are harvested.